shuiiiiyu/PsyHookAppendix/README.md

 ## 2.2 Dataset Composition Details
 Table 8 provides a detailed breakdown of the number of psychological hooks identified per sample, distinguishing between single-hook, composite-hook (including the specific distribution of multiple labels), and no-hook instances.
 This granular view supplements the general dataset statistics by highlighting the co-occurrence frequency of different psychological mechanisms.
 Table 9 illustrates the distribution of data across various social media content categories.

-### Table 8: Number of psychological hooks for each sample
+### Table 8: Statistics on the number of samples with different hook counts

 | Statistic | Number |
 | :--- | :--- |